 In legal terms, the word “possession” is an abstract term, but Texas courts, like most other state courts, have the defined as the term as follows: “Possession means actual care, custody, control or management.
 Possession is a voluntary act if the possessor knowingly obtains or receives the thing possessed or is aware of his control of the thing for a sufficient time to permit him to terminate his control.”

 To be convicted as a felon in the unlawful possession of a firearm, the State must prove only that 1) a person, 2) who has been convicted of a felony, 3) possessed a firearm, 4) after conviction and before the fifth anniversary of the person’s release from prison or parole or other community supervision.
 Under Texas Penal Code § 6.01(a), the State must also prove the defendant voluntarily possessed the firearm.

 But what if the firearm is not under the “exclusive possession and control” of the place where the firearm is found, e.g., a friend’s residence or vehicle?
 The State must then provide, as the courts have held, “evidence of circumstances, in addition to mere presence, that would adequately justify the conclusion that the defendant knowingly possessed the firearm.”
 This burden of proof can be satisfied with either direct or circumstantial evidence so long as the State connects the defendant to the firearm.

-There are several nuances under Texas law that should be considered by a criminal defense lawyer when evaluating a Felon in Possession case.
+There are several nuances under Texas law that should be considered by a gun rights lawyer when evaluating a Felon in Possession case.